Vestibular Schwannoma (Acoustic Neuroma, neurilemmoma or eighth nerve tumour)

 - Cerebellar dysfunction may manifest as dysmetria (inability to control the distance, speed, and power of a movement), dysdiadochokinesia (inability to perform rapidly alternating movements), and ataxic gait.
 Patients may also have difficulty walking in a straight line and may tend to fall towards the side of the lesion.

-Raised Intracranial Pressure:
+4. Raised Intracranial Pressure:

-- In advanced cases, the tumor may obstruct cerebrospinal fluid pathways, leading to hydrocephalus and raised intracranial pressure.
+- In advanced cases, the tumour may obstruct cerebrospinal fluid pathways, leading to hydrocephalus and raised intracranial pressure.
 Symptoms of increased intracranial pressure include headache, nausea, vomiting, diplopia (double vision), and papilledema (swelling of the optic disc).

 Diagnosis and Investigations

 Early diagnosis of vestibular schwannoma is crucial for optimal management and preservation of neurological function.
-A thorough evaluation of patients presenting with unilateral sensorineural hearing loss, tinnitus, or imbalance is necessary to detect the tumor at an early stage.
+A thorough evaluation of patients presenting with unilateral sensorineural hearing loss, tinnitus, or imbalance is necessary to detect the tumour at an early stage.

-Vestibular Function Tests:
+3. Vestibular Function Tests:

 - Romberg Test: The patient may demonstrate a tendency to fall towards the side of the lesion when standing with feet together and eyes closed.